 The Belize Islands

-Caye Caulker – Still one of our favorite places in the world.
-It has a very chill backpacker vibe, plenty of places to eat and drink.
-There is no beach here but the water is pretty and if sand isn’t a deal-breaker for you, it’s good here.
+Caye Caulker is still one of our favorite places in the world.
+It has a chill backpacker vibe and plenty of places to eat and drink.
+There is no beach here, but the water is pretty, and if sand isn’t a deal-breaker for you, it’s good here.

 Caye Caulker Airbnb – There are several small guesthouses listed on Airbnb as well as luxury condos.
 New accommodation is constantly being added.

-Caye Caulker hotel prices range from $20 a night up to $200, and the budget guesthouses have pretty decent standards.
-There are no cars on the island, you can easily walk most places but bikes
+Caye Caulker hotel prices range from $20 a night up to $400, and the budget guesthouses have pretty decent standards.
+There are no cars on the island.
+You can easily walk to most places, but bikes are the easiest.

 Check Online Hotel Specials Booking.com